Flap Position Indicator

 To rotate in the opposite direction, you can use one gear, but I used the Modify setting in Mobiflight.

 However, if you leave it like this, when the power is turned on, the needle will rotate 180° to the left and move to the 0 position.
-The operating range should be about 60°, so I set Max ratation to 33%.
+The operating range should be about 60°, so I set Max rotation to 33%.
 180°x0.33=59.4°

 The diameter of the meter is small, so I wonder if the motor can be inserted even if it is slightly tilted.
 I will cut off the mounting tab on one side.